Nikolay Rtishchev: Biography

-On 19 July 1811, he became the Commander-in-Chief of the Russian forces on the Caucasian Line.
+On 19 July 1811, he became the commander-in-chief of the Russian forces on the Caucasian Line.
 The following year, he was promoted to Russian commander-in-chief in the Caucasus, a position otherwise known as head of the Caucasus Viceroyalty.
 Rtishchev took effective measures against the mountaineers in parts of Dagestan, as well as in recently obtained Kartli, Kakheti, and the mountainous regions of Georgia.
-In 1812-1813, during the Russo-Persian War of 1804-1813, he successfully managed to repulse the Iranian armies in what is now northern Armenia and southern Georgia.
+In 1812–1813, during the Russo-Persian War of 1804–1813, he successfully managed to repulse the Iranian armies in what is now northern Armenia and southern Georgia.
 In August 1812, Rtishchev went from Tiflis (Tbilisi) to the Persian frontier and through the mediation of the British envoy Gore Ouseley, entered into negotiations, but the conditions proposed by the Iranian commander-in-chief Abbas Mirza were not accepted by the Russian government, and therefore Rtishchev returned to Tiflis.
-However, when General Pyotr Kotlyarevsky's successfully captured the Persian town of Lankaran in early 1813, it forced the Persians to accept the demeaning and highly disadvantageous conditions which Russia was requesting.
-On 22 October 1813 Rtishchev left Tiflis for Karabakh, where, at the village of Gulistan Russia and Iran met to sign the notorious Treaty of Gulistan which was signed two days later on 24 October 1813, with once again the mediation of Gore Ouseley.
+However, when General Pyotr Kotlyarevsky successfully captured the Persian town of Lankaran in early 1813, it forced the Persians to accept the demeaning and highly disadvantageous conditions which Russia was requesting.
+On 22 October 1813 Rtishchev left Tiflis for Karabakh, where, at the village of Gulistan Russia and Iran met to sign the notorious Treaty of Gulistan, which was signed two days later on 24 October 1813, once again with the mediation of Gore Ouseley.
 The treaty, with Rtishchev as the Russian signatory, ratified for the irrevocable cession of swaths of Iran's Caucasus territories, comprising present-day eastern Georgia, most of the Republic of Azerbaijan, and southern Dagestan to Russia.

-For his successful military and diplomatic efforts, Rtishchev received promotion to General of the Infantry in 1813, the same year the war with Persia ended, and received the Order of St. Alexander of Neva on 12 December 1812 and the Persian Order of the Lion and the Sun.
-Rtishchev resigned from his position on 21 April 1816, and was replaced by Aleksey Yermolov.
+For his successful military and diplomatic efforts, Rtishchev was promoted to General of the Infantry in 1813, the same year the war with Persia ended, and received the Order of St. Alexander of Neva on 12 December 1812 and the Persian Order of the Lion and the Sun.
+Rtishchev resigned from his position on 21 April 1816 and was replaced by Aleksey Yermolov.
 In June 1817 he was appointed to the Russian senate, where he served as senator for fifteen years.
 He died on 20 January 1835.